Sandipan-87/classroom_analysis_wids_5..0_endterm/README.md

 Building this wasn't smooth.
 Here are the dragons we had to slay:

 ### 1. The "Dependency Hell"
-**The Struggle:** Getting `ultralytics` (YOLO), `mediapipe`, `opencv`, and `numpy` to coexist is a nightmare, especially in Google Colab.
+Getting `ultralytics` (YOLO), `mediapipe`, `opencv`, and `numpy` to coexist is a nightmare, especially in Google Colab.
 Runtime disconnects, version conflicts, and missing DLLs were constant battles.
-**The Fix:** A robust dependency checker was added to the script start-up to ensure the environment is healthy before launching, along with a modular class structure to isolate failures.
+**The Fix:** Actually I started coding this on colab but then I switched it on VS code on a venv of python version 3.10.9.

-### 2. The "Statue" Problem (Green Starvation)
+### 2. The "Statue" Problem
-**The Struggle:** In early versions, we required "Stability" (low variance) to mark someone as focused.
+In early versions, we required "Stability" (low variance) to mark someone as focused.
 The result? **Diligent students typing notes were marked "Distracted"** because their heads were moving.
 We called this "Green Starvation"—the system refused to award credit for active work.
-**The Fix:** We implemented the **"Strong Focus Override."** If a student's nose points dead-center at the board, we ignore stability checks entirely.
+**The Fix:** I implemented the **"Strong Focus Override."** If a student's nose points dead-center at the board, we ignore stability checks entirely.
 Geometry trumps variance.

 ### 3. The "Flicker" Effect
-**The Struggle:** Neural networks are noisy.
+Neural networks are noisy.
 A face might detect as `Yaw: 20°` in one frame and `28°` in the next.
 This caused students to flicker rapidly between "Focused" (Green) and "Looking Away" (Yellow).
 **The Fix:** We introduced **Analog Timer Decay**.
 Instead of resetting focus timers to 0.0 instantly upon a mistake, they decay slowly.
 This gives the system "memory" and smooths out the noise.

 ---

-## 🧠 Philosophy & Bias Configuration
+## Bias Configuration

 **Current Tuning: High Focus Bias**
 To counter the "Statue Problem," this version is intentionally biased toward **Green (Focus)**.
 We assume students are paying attention unless they prove otherwise.